kburdge/JLAB_TESS/README.md

 #### 3_applying_lomb_scargle_to_TESS_sector.ipynb
 This module will apply the Lomb-Scargle algorithm onto an entire sector of TESS (containing ~20,000 targets).
 We implement multithreading to speed up processing the files and data.

+You will end up saving a lot of plots for phase-folded light curves on subMIT.
+To view your generated png plots, you could write an iPython cell that opens and displays all the saved png files (or display the plots during the process of saving them!).

+Alteratively, you can transfer the directory of files from subMIT onto your local laptop.
+Do this by running `scp -r {kerb_user}@submit.mit.edu:/home/submit/{kerb_user}/{directory_name} .`

+Read https://linuxhandbook.com/transfer-files-ssh/ for more information on transferring files between your local computer and a remote server.

 #### 4_ellc_tutorial.ipynb

 We demonstrate how to use the [ellc](https://github.com/pmaxted/ellc) python module to generate light curves from inputting binary star system parameters relating to the radii, semi-major axis, inclination angle, surface brightness ratio, etc [2].